zhassman/ExtraFerm/README.md

-# Passive Extended Matchgate Simulator
+# Extended Matchgate Simulator

 ## Overview

-This library can be used to estimate the Born-rule probability of measurement outcomes produced by **passive extended matchgate circuits**:
+This library can be used to estimate the Born-rule probability of measurement outcomes produced by particle-number conserving **extended matchgate circuits**:

 - **Extended matchgate**: the universal gate set consisting of matchgates + controlled‑phase gates
-- **Passive**: particle‑number conserving
+- **Particle-number conserving**: Hamming weight of initial state is unchanged by the circuit

 ## Circuit Extent